Beckn-One/DEG/docs/implementation-guides/v2/EV_Charging_V0.8-draft.md

 #### 13.2.1.6. `action: on_init`

 - Method: POST
-- Use Cases: Adam receives the terms of the order(payment, cancellation, overcharge etc) and available payment methods.
+- Use Cases: The BAP receives approval for payment collection on the behalf of BPP.
-- Request: CPO responds with final quote with payment terms: [Example](../../../examples/ev_charging/v2/06_on_init/ev-charging-bpp-payment-on-init.json)
+- Request: The CPO confirms acceptance of BAP-led payment collection and shares the BPP’s settlement account details: [Example](../../../examples/ev_charging/v2/06_on_init/ev-charging-bpp-payment-on-init.json)

   1. **beckn:payment:**
       Represents the finalized payment details returned by the BPP after the init stage — this confirms how the user can complete payment before order confirmation.